apache/druid/docs/ingestion/index.md

 Loading data in Druid is called _ingestion_ or _indexing_.
 When you ingest data into Druid, Druid reads the data from your source system and stores it in data files called _segments_.
 In general, segment files contain a few million rows.

 For most ingestion methods, the Druid [MiddleManager](../design/middlemanager.md) processes or the [Indexer](../design/indexer.md) processes load your source data.
 One exception is
-Hadoop-based ingestion, which uses a Hadoop MapReduce job on YARN MiddleManager or Indexer processes start and monitor Hadoop jobs.
+Hadoop-based ingestion, which uses a Hadoop MapReduce job on YARN MiddleManager or Indexer processes to start and monitor Hadoop jobs.

 After Druid creates segments have been generated and stores them in [deep storage](../dependencies/deep-storage.md), Historical processes load them to respond to queries.
 See the [Storage design](../design/architecture.md#storage-design) section of the Druid design documentation for more information.